humdrum-tools/humdrum-documentation/tool/infot/index.md

 >   \*-
 >   ---------
 >
-A simple command invocation would use the **-n** option to count the number of occurrences of each unique data token (or state):
+A simple command invocation would use the <span class="option">n</span> option to count the number of occurrences of each unique data token (or state):

 > ` infot -n input`